 Urban soils are unique because they are often profoundly altered by human activity, resulting in distinct physical, chemical, and biological properties that differ significantly from natural soils.
-Their primary defining characteristics include extreme spatial variability, compaction, contamination with human-made materials, and modified nutrient cycles.
+Their primary defining characteristics include extreme spatial variability, compaction, addition of soils and amendments that are unrelated to the original soils (e.g. pumice, biochar, or scoria for drainage), contamination with human-made materials, and modified nutrient cycles.

 Urban soils mitigate stormwater flows, provide food, and facilitate shade provision and temperature moderation by allowing trees to grow.
 There are many reasons we should value our urban soils.